harperreed/twitter-things-to-opml/README.md

 It will cache the request and twitter calls for 3 days.
 You can clear the cache by updating the `CLEAR_CACHE` env var to `true`.

+### Output

+This will output a BUNCH of opml files.
+I suggest importing them into your feed reader and checking them out.

+## Bugs

+- It will sometimes find duplicate feeds.
+I dont do anything about this.
+- It will find a billion comment feeds.
+I dont do anything about this either.
+- It will sometimes crash cuz i am bad at python.
+I haven't done anything about this in about 20 years.
+- It will sometimes run into a site that doesn't exist, or is down.
+I try and catch it, but it may crash and put you into a weird cache state.

 ## TODO

 - [ ] Make this work